 When you are setting or changing the Home Person in a tree, Ancestry asks you if this represents yourself in the tree.
 It’s particularly important to confirm this is you if you have done a DNA test with Ancestry and are building your genetic tree.

-Some of Ancestry’s automated features are driven by this settings.
-This includes ThruLines, where Ancestry uses family trees, DNA matching, and the Home Persons to try to identify how you are connected with your matches through the most recent common ancestors.
+Some of Ancestry’s automated features are driven by these settings.
+This includes ThruLines.
+With the ThruLines feature, Ancestry uses family trees, DNA matching, and the Home Persons of each tree.
+The three elements are used to try to identify how you are connected with your matches through the most recent common ancestors.

 You may have created the tree for your parent or your child, and assigned them as the Home Person.
 But you are also in this tree.
 What do you do?

-Underneath the Home Person, you are asked the question: “who you are in this tree?”
-In most trees, this setting is going to be the same as the Home Person.
-But in our example of creating a tree for your parent or child, then you should change this setting and choose your entry.
+Underneath the Home Person is the question: “who you are in this tree?”
+In most trees, this setting will be the same as the Home Person.
+However, if you created the tree for your parent or child, then you should change this setting and choose your separate entry.